Who We Are

 Although the crisis conditions that existed in the 1970′s and 1980′s substantially diminished during the 1990′s and 2000′s, it must be kept in mind that governmental risk pooling is a long-term management strategy.
 It is not a “quick fix” for governmental insurance pricing problems.
 The full benefits of participation in a governmental risk pool are not fully realized for several years.

-These benefits result from a members equity interest in the pool’s surplus as well as the impact of good training, education and implementation of changes based on sound risk management principles.
+These benefits result from a member’s equity interest in the pool’s surplus as well as the impact of good training, education and implementation of changes based on sound risk management principles.
 The simple purchase of insurance is a pre-management strategy, void of risk management principles, dependent upon conditions existing in the insurance market.
-Therefore, a governmental risk pools future success will be largely dependant upon the commitment of its members to support it on a long term basis.
+Therefore, a governmental risk pool’s future success will be largely dependent upon the commitment of its members to support it on a long term basis.

-With the exception of Airport Liability, MIRMA pays the majority of member claims from a central loss fund.
+With the exceptions of Cyber Liability and Airport Liability, MIRMA pays the majority of member claims from a central loss fund.

-In addition to MIRMA’S self-insured retention limits, excess insurance is purchased annually from excess insurance reinsurance carriers.
+In addition to MIRMA’s self-insured retention limits, excess insurance and reinsurance is purchased annually from carriers.

-MIRMA purchases a fully insured group policy to provide Airport Liability coverage for its participating members.
+MIRMA purchases fully insured group policies to provide Cyber Liability and Airport Liability coverage for its participating members.

 MIRMA distributes the cost of the program to its members in the form of annual assessments.
 The assessments are based on a rate per $100 of annual payroll reported by the member.
 This rate will be sufficient to cover the total of the following costs: